timmdov/Travel-Add-on-System/README.md

     - All functionalities are accessible through a common interface, ensuring a consistent customer experience.

 4. **Dynamic Pricing**:
     - Ticket upgrades and lounge orders are priced dynamically based on configurations selected by the customer.
+Customizations like toppings or extras are seamlessly added without modifying base classes.

 This system leverages key software design patterns to provide a flexible, scalable, and maintainable solution, ensuring easy integration with a UI or additional features in the future.